Hebilicious/FloomDeliveryTracker/README.md

 ## Conclusion :

-What could be improved:
+A few things could be improved:

 1. Directory structure => As the service scale, properly structure the directory will be important.
 2. Extract the helper methods from index.ts, and clean up some of the code.
 3. Performances, schema, and query efficiency can all be improved.
-4. Adding middlewares and other micro-services, eject from graphql yoga (https://github.com/prisma/graphql-yoga) or switch to express + node, apollo server or equivalent.
+4. Adding middlewares and other micro-services, ejecting from graphql yoga (https://github.com/prisma/graphql-yoga) to access the underlying express instance, or switch to express + node, apollo server or equivalent.
 The third party provider might not want to send a graphQL HTTP request, or we might want to do some parsing and checks before writing to the DB.
 5. Authentification.
 6. Write tests to make sure everything works.